-Whenever Google makes an algorithm update, a lot seems to happen to every website, most times new website are the one to take the hit the most because they have very little authority backing them up, so they fall, and most times, the result of the latest update helps them to get back up again only if their blogs are search engine optimized.
+Whenever Google makes an algorithm update, a lot seems to happen to every website; most times, new websites are the ones to take the hit the most because they have very little authority backing them up, so they fall, and most times, the result of the latest update helps them to get back up again only if their blogs are search engine optimised.

-Before going further into this article, I wrote a comprehensive guide to get started with SEO, click the link below to get started.
+Before going further into this article, I wrote a comprehensive guide to getting started with SEO; click the link below.

 1. Make Sure You Use A Responsive Website Design.

-The latest Google update in the year 2021 has been speculated to be for mobile-first website, so therefore it is very important that you design mobile-friendly websites.
+The latest Google update in the year 2021 has been speculated to be for a mobile-first website, so therefore you must design mobile-friendly websites.

 You can check if your website is mobile-friendly by using the inbuilt Google page speed test via the Google search console tool.

-If your website is not completely mobile friendly and you would still like to further optimize your website for mobile-friendliness, you can make use of the Google AMP.
-To learn about how the Google AMP works, click the link
+If your website is not entirely mobile friendly and you would still like to optimise your website for mobile-friendliness further, you can use the Google AMP.
+To learn about how the Google AMP works, click the link.

-Having a responsive website is the first criteria to ranking on Google when your website is not optimized, there are many chances that your website will be affected when a new Google update is rolled out.
-Remember, Google is committed to serving the best solution as possible to its end users.
+Having a responsive website is the first criteria for ranking on Google when your website is not optimised, there are many chances that your website will be affected when a new Google update is rolled out.
+Remember, Google is committed to serving the best solution possible to its end users.

 2. Write Compelling and Great Content.

-Content is King, and as they always say, this has not changed, the majority of the Google guidelines on search engine optimization revolves around content.
+Content is King, and as they always say, this has not changed; the majority of the Google guidelines on search engine optimisation revolves around content.

 Don’t steal people’s content on the internet, though you can use them as a reference and always ensure to make those content your own.

-Also, don’t use content reformation tools like Quill to reframe someone else’s content online, Google has become smart enough to identify these faults, you will surely get hit by Google algorithm update.
+Also, don’t use content reformation tools like Quill to reframe someone else’s content online; Google has become smart enough to identify these faults, and you will get hit by Google algorithm update.

-One way to keep ranking on Google is to make sure that you edit your previous post with fresh and valid information.
+One way to keep ranking on Google is to make sure that you edit your previous post with new and valid information.

-The bottom line, of you, write great contents, you have no reason to fear any Google algorithm update whatsoever.
+The bottom line for you is to write excellent content; you have no reason to fear any Google algorithm update.

-I wrote a comprehensive guide on how to write contents that ranks on Google, click the link below to get started.
+I wrote a comprehensive guide on how to write content that ranks on Google; click the link below to get started.